 - relevance and significance to a real world context

 - Applicants must have been awarded a PhD degree in the 4-year period immediately preceding the RaAM Prize presentation date (or, exceptionally, be enrolled/registered as a PhD student).
 The date of the PhD award is taken as the date the degree was conferred by the university.
-For 2019, this is the period 16th May 2015 – 16th May 2019.

 - The applicant must be the sole author, or first author having made the major contribution to the paper.
 If not the sole author, the applicant must include signed statements from the other author(s) as to the level of the applicant’s contribution.

 - An applicant may submit only one paper in one prize year.

 - The paper submitted must be published in a journal or edited collection, and must have been peer-reviewed.
 It may be published in print or electronically.

 - It must be in print (or otherwise out in definitive, archived form in the public domain) at the time of application.

 - The paper must be centrally concerned with metaphor, metonymy, and/or other forms of figurative expression in real world contexts.

 - The paper may be in any language (see below).

 Procedure for submitting a paper